maxhougas/arma1button/README.md

 - patharma: contains the full path to arma:.../Arma\ 3\ Server, it is rendered as /Arma 3 Server though, be careful with that.
 - pathmod: contains the full path to arma:.../107410.
 - README.MD: this.
-- reinstall.sh: Attempts to install incomplete or missing mods and missions from missingmods and missingmissions.
 - restart.sh: invokes docker stop and docker start.
 - run.sh: invokes docker run.
 Will attempt to run arma.
 Incoming ports are specified here.
 Bind mounts are specified here.
 - server.cfg: config file.
 Example included.
 - steamguard: contains your steamguard code.
 - steaminst: a steam CMD script file.
 Will contain plaintext credentials.
 Dischaged and deleted after use by reinstall.sh.
 Not included.
-- uninstallmod.sh: uninstalls a single mod.
-Deletes data and links.
-Scrubs the app manifest and modline.
-- updateall.sh: copies missionlist and modlist to missing missions and missingmods.
 - updatearma.sh: invokes arma:/steam/steam.sh to update the ArmA server executable.
-- validatedl.sh: discharges missingmissions and missingmods for use by reinstall.sh.
-Does not work if no mods are installed.
-- wipemods.sh: uninstalls all mods.
-Deletes data and links.
-Scrubs the app manifest and modline.

 ### Depricated
 - cheapinstall.sh installs and links mods and missions.
 Does the jobs of installmods.sh, installmissions.sh, linkmod.sh, and linkkey.sh.